There is something about tea and Eastern cultures that just click together.

 Compared to her consumption numbers, the tea production in Turkey is on a smaller scale.
 According to a FAO report (the Food and Agriculture Organization of the United Nations), Turkey is the 6th largest tea producer in the world.

-Since the founding of the country's first tea factory, the Eastern Black Sea region has remained home to most of Turkey's tea production.
+Since the founding of the country's first tea factory, the Eastern Black Sea region with its warm and humid climate has remained home to most of Turkey's tea production.
 The country produces, consumes and exports almost exclusively black tea.
 The tea grows on terraced hillsides, with small-scale farmers carrying out most of the production.
 The tea harvest in Turkey usually takes place between May and October.
 Workers pick the tea leaves mostly by hand.
 After harvesting the leaves, they take them to processing facilities for drying, sorting, and packaging.

 The ever increasing demand for tea makes Turkey import as much as 1,3 times more tea than it produces.
 It is also the cause of the relatively small export – a mere 4% of the total tea production goes for export.
 Its main markets are in Europe and the US, where Turkish tea has a high reputation.